ZxAYED/AdsManagement-backend/Readme.md

 ## 📜 License

 This repository is part of a team project.
-If you plan to reuse code, ensure you follow your organization’s licensing and contribution guidelines.
+If you plan to reuse code, ensure you inform me first then follow your organization’s licensing and contribution guidelines.